scharamoose/In-a-galaxy-far-far-away/README.md

 Overview
 --------
-The solution satisfies the requirements of the coding challenge by means of several asynchronous calls.
+The solution satisfies the requirements of the coding challenge by utilising a number of asynchronous api calls.

-Once each response is received, the number off re-supplies required for each star-ship to travel the desired distance is calculated.
-There are also a number of unit test include which assert various inputs, valid or otherwise.
+Once each response is received, the number of re-supplies required for each starship to travel the distance provided is then calculated.
+There are also a number of unit tests included which assert various inputs, valid or otherwise.

 In addition, I have included a test to verify that the URL supplied returns a successful response.